 Photo: André Marc Räubig

-Cameron Clayborn’s sculptures in his series homegrown hang suspended from the ceiling like cocoons.
+cameron clayborn’s sculptures in the series homegrown hang suspended from the ceiling like cocoons.
 By appearing to be standing on tiptoe, they command distance, and yet their materiality lures viewers into taking a closer look.
-Thus seesawing between distance and closeness, solidity and fragility, Clayborn informs his work with great vitaliy and an impressive physical presence.
+Thus seesawing between distance and closeness, solidity and fragility, clayborn informs the work with great vitaliy and an impressive physical presence.

 Jury Members: Marie-Noëlle Farcy, Curator/Head of Collection, MUDAM, Luxembourg; Grażyna Kulczyk, art collector and founder of the Muzeum Susch; Stéphane Aquin, Director of the Montreal Museum of Fine Arts; Sven Beckstette, Curator at Hamburger Bahnhof – Museum für Gegenwart, Berlin and Martin Schwander, Fine Art Advisor of Baloise, Chairman of the jury.